 What is Secondary Storage?

 Secondary storage devices are storage devices that operate alongside the computer’s primary storage, RAM, and cache memory.
 Secondary storage is for any amount of data, from a few megabytes to petabytes.
 These devices store almost all types of programs and applications.
 This can consist of items like the operating system, device drivers, applications, and user data.
 For example, internal secondary storage devices include the hard disk drive, the tape disk drive, and compact disk drive.

-Secondary storage typically backs up primary storage through data replication or other data backup methods.
+Secondary storage typically tiers or archives inactive cold data and backs up primary storage through data replication or other data backup methods.
 This replication or data backup process, ensures there is a second copy of the data.
 In an enterprise environment, the storage of secondary data can be in the form of a network-attached storage (NAS) box, storage-area network (SAN), or tape.
 In addition, to lessen the demand on primary storage, object storage devices may also be used for secondary storage.
-The growth of organizational data has prompted storage managers to move data to lower tiers of storage to reduce the impact on primary storage systems.
-Furthermore, in moving data from more expensive primary storage to less expensive tiers of storage, storage managers are able to save money.
+The growth of organizational unstructured data has prompted storage managers to move data to lower tiers of storage, increasingly cloud data storage, to reduce the impact on primary storage systems.
+Furthermore, in moving data from more expensive primary storage to less expensive tiers of storage, knowns as cloud tiering, storage managers are able to save money.
 This keeps the data easily accessible in order to satisfy both business and compliance requirements.